U.S. flag

 Tuesday, February 4, 2025: In-Person Open House 1

-We'll host a virtual community meeting for the Broadway Safety Improvement Project on Tuesday, February 4.
+We'll host an in-person Open House for the Broadway Safety Improvement Project on Tuesday, February 4.
 This will be a drop-in event.
 Come anytime between 4 p.m. and 6 p.m.
 The event will take place at the Fletcher-Maynard Academy Gymnasium at 225 Windsor St.

 Click here for more information, including meeting materials when they become available.
 The meeting will cover the same material as Open House 2.
 Note that these events are the same but start and end at different times.